+- Only a unanimous jury can award punitive damages.
 Every juror must reach an agreement that the award is legally correct.
 In addition, all jurors must agree on the amount of exemplary damages.

+- Certain violations of the Penal Code can eliminate caps on exemplary damages.
 When this occurs, the cap on punitive damages is removed and the jury’s verdict is upheld without reduction or elimination.

 Contact Our Austin Personal Injury Lawyer for Aggressive Representation

-If you or someone you love had suffered injuries due to another person’s negligent actions, we urge you to get in touch with our Austin personal injury attorneys at the Law Offices of Vic Feazell, P.C. as soon as possible.
+If you or someone you love has suffered injuries due to another person’s grossly negligent actions, we urge you to get in touch with the Austin personal injury attorneys at the Law Offices of Vic Feazell, P.C. as soon as possible.
 When you entrust your case to our team, we will work diligently to safeguard your rights from start to finish.
 Our legal team can examine your case and determine whether the other person should be punished for the misbehavior that has caused you or your loved one harm.